 - Segmented Serpent: Variations of the game give the snake segments, with an extra segment being added as it eats an item.

 - Scoring Points: Each piece of food eaten is a point.
 Eat as much food as you can before you eat your own tail or you hit a wall.

 - Top-Down View: As pictured above, this is the typical viewing position for the player.

-- Vegetarian Carnivore: A lot of the variants of the game have the snake eat fruit, mushrooms etc. instead of other animals (presumably to keep the snake sympathetic).
+- Vegetarian Carnivore: A lot of the variants of the game have the snake eat fruit, mushrooms etc. instead of other animals or meat baits (presumably to keep the snake sympathetic).
 In reality, snakes are exclusively carnivores.